-Processes for reporting and addressing a complaint of mistreatment or other unprofessional behaviors by faculty, non-faculty academic (NFA ) appointees, and other non-NFA staff at Geisel are set out in the Procedures for Reporting and Resolution of Complaints Against Faculty and Non-Faculty Academics, and Staff of the Geisel School of Medicine at Dartmouth.
+Processes for reporting and addressing a complaint of mistreatment or other unprofessional behaviors by faculty, non-faculty academic (NFA ) appointees, and other non-NFA staff at Geisel are set out in the Expectations for Professionalism for the Faculty and Staff at Geisel Policy and Procedures.
 Please note that where individuals engaging in alleged mistreatment are not Geisel or Dartmouth College community members (for example, a patient or member of a patient’s family; Dartmouth-Hitchcock staff without Geisel appointments), Geisel will take steps as appropriate and in accordance with applicable law to ensure that the alleged mistreatment is reported to the appropriate entity (e.g., Dartmouth-Hitchcock Human Resources) and to ensure that appropriate supportive measures are put in place where possible for any Geisel community member who is adversely affected by this mistreatment.
 The pyramid below is a model used by Dartmouth-Hitchcock to respond to staff members that are engaged in mistreatment or other unprofessional behavior.
 Other entities may use alternative responding models for their employees.

 How do I get feedback once I have filed a mistreatment report?

-What if I want to report but do not want to go through Student Affairs?
+What if I want to report but do not want to go through the Office of Learning Environment?

-If the report involves a faculty member you can instead choose to contact the Geisel Dean of Faculty.
+If the report involves a faculty member you can instead choose to contact the Geisel Dean of Faculty Affairs.